JanStrauss/Buildr/README.md

 Most of the tools are nothing new and can most likely be found in other plugins and because of this you can disable every tool if you already use a plugin that offers this functionality in the detailed configuration file.

 Builder supports permissions and has a fallback to OP if no permission plugin was found.

+This fork is the unofficial version of the plugin by Relick.